Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/UnitcellDescription/SpatialInfoOfAUnitcell.md

 ### Bond

 A bond in the narrow sense consist of two points.
 However, in quantum lattice systems, it is common to refer to generic bonds with only one or more than two points.
-In addition, it is also convenient to associate a bond with a kind information, such as the order of the nearest neighbors for the bond.
+In addition, it is also convenient to associate a bond with a kind information, such as the order of the nearest neighbors of the bond.
 Thus, the [`Bond`](@ref) is defined as follows:
 * `kind`: the kind information of a generic bond
 * `points::Vector{<:Point}`: the points a generic bond contains
 ```jldoctest unitcell